 - Begin filling out the application early.
 Take time to paint a complete picture of your experience at Texas A&M University and how the program will prepare you for your professional aspirations before beginning your application.

 - Include all work and activities on your resume.
 Keep an activity log of leadership positions, community service, awards, employment and both college and non-college related activities.
 Include the time commitment and duration of involvement in each activity.
 Undergraduates are limited to one page and graduate students to two.
+Do not include high-school awards or activities (Eagle Scout or Gold Awards may be included).

 - Prepare essays.
 All applicants are required to provide a writing sample in the form of an essay that addresses a policy issue of their choosing.
 Work to include multiple references for a stronger argument.
 Also, the policy should be something you are passionate about or interested in.